JetBrains/kotlin-web-site/pages/docs/tutorials/native/working-with-klib.md

 }
 ```

-Notice how we need to import the library on the first line using the `import` statement.
+Notice how we need to import the necessary package from the library on the first line using the `import` statement.

-In order for the compiler to correctly link in the library, we need to pass the library name using the `-library` or `-l` paramter
+In order for the compiler to correctly link in the library, we need to pass the library name using the `-library` or `-l` parameter

     konanc sample.kt -l utils

-this would then produce a single executable file with no runtime dependencies.
+This would then produce a single executable file with no runtime dependencies.

 ## Using and creating library repositories

-Often it would be useful to use the same library across multiple applications.
+Often it is useful to use the same library across multiple applications.
 To avoid having various copies of the same library, the Kotlin
 compiler can search for libraries in what's called a library repository.
 The default repository is usually installed under the folder `~/konanc/klib` and we can
 add and remove our own libraries with a utility named `klib` that ships as part of the compiler tools.